kubernetes/website/docs/concepts/storage/persistent-volumes.md

 For example, NFS doesn't provide an internal provisioner, but an external provisioner can be used.
 Some external provisioners are listed under the repository [kubernetes-incubator/external-storage](https://github.com/kubernetes-incubator/external-storage).
-However, there are also cases when 3rd party storage vendors provide their own external provisioner.
+There are also cases when 3rd party storage vendors provide their own external provisioner.

 ### Parameters